lianaraphs/git-basic-exercises/README.md

 I'm so excited to be doing this.
 I hope that Git and I will have a beautiful journey together.
 Please go easy on me.
+I'm ready to learn from you.
+How far are you taking me.